• Skip to main content

 I don't like jars with hinged lids as I find they get in the way when trying to pour the sourdough starter out.

 Wheat sourdough starter.
 Top view of glass jar with sourdough starter on white wooden background.
-Copy space for text or design.

 Why Are Glass Containers Better Than Plastic Containers?